Ella-projects/SocialMedia/README.md

 ### Installation

-1. Clone this repository: `git clone https://github.com/yourusername/your-social-media.git`
+1. Clone this repository
 2. Navigate to the project directory: `cd your-social-media`
-3. Create and activate a virtual environment: `python -m venv venv` (or use your preferred method)
-4. Install dependencies: `pip install -r requirements.txt`

-### Usage

-1. Configure your database settings in `settings.py`.
-2. Apply migrations: `python manage.py migrate`
+3. Apply migrations: `python manage.py migrate`
-3. Create a superuser account: `python manage.py createsuperuser`
 4. Start the development server: `python manage.py runserver`
 5. Access the website at `http://127.0.0.1:8000/`